-Wearing braces makes flossing almost impossible, but interdental flossers can reach spots between teeth and between brackets and tooth surfaces, where brushing and flossing can’t clean.
-If you wear bridges or dentures, a proxy brush can also help you clean the spaces between your gums and the fixtures.
+Wearing braces makes flossing almost impossible, but interdental flossers can reach spots between teeth and between brackets where your toothbrush and floss can’t clean.
+If you wear bridges or dentures, they can also help you clean the spaces between your gums and the fixtures.

 You might also want to try interdental brushing because it is more convenient than using dental floss.
-Combining flossing with these brushes is even better.
-Whatever your situation, be sure that you consult your doctor about interproximal brushing so that you are choosing the proper size and method.
+Whatever your situation, be sure that you consult your doctor before choosing the proper size and method.

 Dr. Fondriest cares about the health and beauty of your smile.
 Learn the best oral hygiene habits to prevent gum disease.
 Call us to meet our dental professionals at 847.234 for your appointment to learn more about proper tooth care habits.
 Our office serves patients in the greater Chicago area.